Bullying and Trauma

 My mother accompanied me to school the following day, took one look at my last-row desk next to the hot radiator, and started looking for a new school.

 Weeks later I was enrolled in a private school known for its academic excellence.
-I’d tested in, so I must have been smart enough ... and by the looks of photos I was happy.
+I’d tested in, so I must have been smart enough, and by the looks of photos I was happy.
 But the class bullies descended on me just days after I started and it wasn’t long before the their words had beaten the spunk right out of me.

 Bullying Really Does Create Trauma

-No one understood trauma back then, but it's clear to me now that the bullying can create major trauma.
+No one understood trauma back then, but it's clear to me now that bullying can create major trauma.
 That's not a small thing: there are studies galore about how trauma impacts children throughout their lives.
 That's because if trauma isn’t healed, it compounds.

-By my early 30s I was angry, rebellious, depressed, and seriously considering suicide.
+By my late 30s I was angry, rebellious, depressed, and seriously considering suicide.
 I later learned that trauma had essentially sliced a schism between the left and right hemispheres of my brain.
 And it all began with bullying.

 Repairing the Damage